simplonco/catch-them-all/README.md

 * Draw on paper the **UML Diagram** of the class `Pokemon` ;
 * Write the **Java code** of this class ;
+  * Add a variable that counts the number of Pokemons
+  * Create a method that displays the main attributes of the Pokemons
+  * Create a method that displays the result of the fight between two Pokemons
 * Create a `Pull-Request` to share your code !